Live-Charts/Live-Charts/README.md

 ###Net Version

-Net 4.0 or greater, if your application is designed to run in Windows XP, then you must use .net 4.0.3 at least.
+Net 4.0 or greater, if your application is designed to run in Windows XP, then you must use .Net 4.0.3

 ### Installation